chirlgava/Heart_disease/README.md

 **Support jupternotebook**https://www.kaggle.com/janiobachmann/credit-fraud-dealing-with-imbalanced-datasets

-## Data_analysis.ipynb
+## Heart_data_analysis.ipynb
-Contains a data analysis based on janiobachmann jupyter notebook on credit card
+Contains a data analysis based on janiobachmann jupyter notebook but on heart.csv data about heart disease
+## Heart_data_ml
+contains a machine learning approach to classify heart disease with the given data